Home » Yoga Blog » Yoga Instructor Blog » What Can You Do with a 200-hour Yoga Certification?

 The journey beyond 200-hour yoga training certification involves:

-• You are pursuing advanced training , yoga teacher continuing education, reading yoga teacher books and specialized courses to broaden your skill set.
+- You are pursuing advanced training, continuing yoga teacher education, reading yoga teacher books, and specialized courses to broaden your skill set.

-• Advancing your 200-Hour Yoga RYT Certification to an E-RYT status
+- Advancing your 200-Hour Yoga RYT Certification to an E-RYT status

-• Seeking feedback on areas to continue and improve your yoga teaching.
+- Open to Seeking feedback on areas to continue and improve your yoga teaching.